solsoft/drupal-boilerplate/composer/README.md

 The main file is loaded with the minimum set of configuration and dependencies:
 - composer.json

-Custom configuration and dependencies may be loaded from:
-- composer/composer.local.json

 ### Composer.examples directory
 The `composer/` directory contains files that add additional dependencies as Drupal Contributed modules and themes, as well as external assets/libraries.